Discover our Winery

 Over the years, Shady Lane Cellars has grown from eleven acres to 150 acres of carefully tended land.
 This includes over 70 acres of grapes including the original Riesling and Pinot Noir, and additional plantings of Cabernet Franc, Merlot, Blue Franc (also known as Blaufränkisch or Lemberger), Gewurztraminer and other delicious grape varieties.

-In 2013, Shady Lane Cellars was purchased by Richard Fortune, who has brought a renewed excitement to Shady Lane Cellars.
-Mr. Fortune has deep roots on the Leelanau Peninsula and is excited to steward Shady Lane Cellars into a new era.
+In 2013, Shady Lane Cellars was purchased by Richard Fortune, who brought a renewed excitement to Shady Lane Cellars.
+The Fortune family has deep roots on the Leelanau Peninsula and is excited to steward Shady Lane Cellars into a new era.

 The Wine | The Winery | The People | The Vineyard | Wine Club | Event Schedule | Current Job Postings | Visit Us | Find Us In Michigan